abidikhairi/mecagent-technical-test/README.md

 - For the decoder, I chose RoFormer, a transformer decoder capable of handling long sequences with relative positioning.

 - The model was trained from scratch due to the domain mismatch with pretrained LLMs.
 Zero-shot performance confirmed poor generalization without fine-tuning (`results/smolvlm_zero_shot.json`).

+#### Implementation Notes
+- I noticed that large LLMs like LLaMA, Qwen, Phi, and Gemma are not yet supported by the `VisionEncoderDecoderModel` API in Hugging Face Transformers.

+- This limits plug-and-play experimentation with cutting-edge decoders.